-Fig.: Please select carefully the release to be installed, x64 (64-Bit) or x86 (32-Bit).
+Fig. Please carefully select the release to be installed, x64 (64-Bit) or x86 (32-Bit).
 In case you have to connect to 32-Bit drivers or 32-Bit ODBC, please select x86.
 This can be used on 64-Bit systems as well.

-Run the installer
+Run the Installer

-Fig.: Layer2 Cloud Connector installer
+Fig. Layer2 Cloud Connector installer.

 The following components are available for installation:

-- Base Components: Includes the Connection Service - A windows service that operates in background to push / pull data as scheduled.
+- Base Components: Includes the Connection Service - a Windows service that operates in background to push / pull data as scheduled.
 Required.

 - Layer2 Data Provider for RSS Feeds: Required to connect to RSS.
 Can be used to aggregate RSS Feeds in native SharePoint lists.
 Source code provided as a sample for developers.

 - Layer2 Data Provider for File System: Required to connect to local file system or file shares.
 You can sync your files server to server or with SharePoint libraries.
-Works similar to Skydrive, but without the known limitations.
+Works similar to OneDrive, but without the known limitations.

-- Layer2 Data Provider for XML: Required to connect to XML via file or http.
+- Layer2 Data Provider for XML: Required to connect to XML via file or HTTP.
 Often used to export information from legacy systems as XML and connect the file to SharePoint.

 - Cookie Manager: Required in case cookies used for authentication (not recommended).

-- Startmenu Shortcuts: Required to find and start your programs.
+- Start Menu Shortcuts: Required to find and start your programs.
 Works for Windows 8 as well.

-Please select complete install if unsure.
+Please select "Typical" install if unsure.

 - Field Assignment: Any field in your data source can be associated with a column in the SharePoint list or library.
 Please think about different field types used on both sides (e.g. String, Integer).
-Name-based auto-mapping can be used to establish an appropiate mapping automatically.
+Name-based auto-mapping can be used to establish an appropriate mapping automatically.